Harmony, California: History

 Since the 1970s, Harmony has experienced cycles of prosperity and neglect.
 It has been home to upscale restaurants, crafts, ceramics and art.
 More recently, Harmony became a town in name only; a single restaurant remained, but went through several owners before closing in the late 1990s.
-A small cadre of artisans keeps Harmony alive, with retail shops selling art objects, locally hand blown glass, and pottery, but the town faces an uncertain future.
-Harmony was recently put up for sale.
-Helping keep the town alive is Harmony Cellars, a boutique winery and tasting room, about 1/4 mile south.
-The winery opened in 1989 and in 2006 produced about 6,000 cases of Central Coast varietals such as Chardonnay and Cabernet Sauvignon.

-Harmony Headlands State Park contains the native Indian thistle (Circium brevistylum), which looks similar to the invasive bull thistle (Circium vulgare).
-Conyza canadensis is another native that looks similar to a weed in the same genus.

 In 2014, Harmony was purchased by Alan VanderHorst and his family, who plan to restore and preserve the 2.5-acre historic town.